 We generally enter into non-competition agreements with our employees in jurisdictions where non-compete undertakings are lawful and enforceable.
-These agreements prohibit our employees from competing directly with us or working for our competitors or clients for a limited period after they cease working for us.
+These agreements prohibit our employees from competing directly with us or working for others for a limited period after they cease working for us.
 We may be unable to enforce these agreements under the laws of the jurisdictions in which our employees work and it may be difficult for us to restrict our competitors from benefiting from the expertise that our former employees or consultants developed while working for us.
 For example, Israeli courts have required employers seeking to enforce non-compete undertakings of a former employee to demonstrate that the competitive activities of the former employee will harm one of a limited number of material interests of the employer that have been recognized by the courts, such as the secrecy of a company's confidential commercial information or the protection of its intellectual property.
 If we cannot demonstrate that such interests will be harmed, we may be unable to prevent our competitors from benefiting from the expertise of our former employees or consultants and our ability to remain competitive may be diminished.
-As to our U.S. operations, in California, where many employees of our Stratasys Direct Manufacturing parts service as well as Origin's employees, are located, non-competition agreements with employees are generally illegal, void and unenforceable after termination of employment, regardless of when the agreement was signed or whether it was signed in California.
-Other states as well have been expanding laws restricting the use of non-compete clauses.
+As to our U.S. operations, in California, where many employees of our Stratasys Direct Manufacturing parts service as well as Origin's employees, are located, non-competition agreements with employees are generally illegal, void and unenforceable after termination of employment, including under a new law that went into effect on January 1, 2024, regardless of when the agreement was signed or whether it was signed in California.
+Other U.S. states as well have been expanding laws restricting the use of non-compete clauses.
 On the U.S. federal level, there was movement in 2023 by federal agencies to make noncompete agreements unenforceable in general.
-The Federal Trade Commission proposed a new rule to ban employers nationwide from using non-compete agreements with their employees and independent contractors, and the General Counsel of the National Labor Relations Board issued a memo in March 2023 opining that many types of non-compete and non-solicitation restrictions unlawfully interfere with employees' protected rights under Section 7 of the National Labor Relations Act.
-If any of these proposed new U.S. federal restrictions becomes effective, or if more states in which we have operations continue to expand restrictions or bans on use of non-compete restrictions, that could adversely impact our ability to protect our investment in our key employees in our U.S. locations, and harm our competitive position.
+The Federal Trade Commission finalized a rule on April 23, 2024 to ban employers nationwide from using non-compete agreements with their employees and independent contractors.
+On August 20, 2024, a district court issued an order prohibiting the final rule from taking effect and the FTC from enforcing the rule.
+The FTC has appealed that decision and in the meantime the district court's decision does not prevent the FTC from addressing noncompete restrictions through case-by-case enforcement actions.
+In addition, the General Counsel of the National Labor Relations Board issued a memo in March 2023 opining that many types of non-compete and non-solicitation restrictions unlawfully interfere with employees' protected rights under Section 7 of the National Labor Relations Act.
+If U.S. federal restrictions on non-competition agreements become effective, or if more states in which we have operations continue to expand restrictions or bans on use of non-compete restrictions, that could adversely impact our ability to protect our investment in our key employees in our U.S. locations, and harm our competitive position.